Once Upon a Mattress: Act II

 Sir Harry and Lady Larken run into each other and they confess that their love is stronger than ever ("Yesterday I Loved You").
-When Fred is finally ready for bed, the Queen brings in various people, including the Nightingale of Samarkand, to sing her to sleep ("Nightingale Lullaby") but Winnifred is kept wide awake.
+When Fred is finally ready for bed, the Queen tries to make her even more sleepy by attempting to hypnotize her with a hypnotic mirror, burning poppy and mandragora incense, forcing her to drink a sleeping draught, and finally bringing in the Nightingale of Samarkand to sing her to sleep ("Nightingale Lullaby"), but Winnifred is kept wide awake.
 It seems that there is some "lump" under the mattresses that is keeping her from relaxing.
 She starts counting sheep.

-Dauntless dresses in his finest to see Winnifred pass the test, but the Queen tells him to his great disappointment that the test has already happened and what it was.
-Dauntless is heartbroken until Winnifred drowsily stumbles into the throne room while still counting sheep.
+The next morning, Dauntless dresses in his finest to see Winnifred pass the test, but the Queen tells him to his great disappointment that the test has already happened and what it was.
+She says that since Winnifred has not yet emerged from her room, she must still be sleeping and therefore has failed.
+Dauntless is heartbroken until Winnifred drowsily stumbles into the throne room while still counting sheep; she hasn't slept a wink.
 Everyone is ecstatic that Winnifred has passed but the Queen insists that Dauntless should not throw himself away on Winnifred.
 Dauntless has had enough of his mother's attempts to control his life and finally yells, "I told you to shut up!".
-The curse on King Sextimus is lifted (the "mouse"- Dauntless, has metaphorically devoured the "hawk"- Queen Aggravain).
+The curse on King Sextimus is lifted (the "mouse", Dauntless, has metaphorically devoured the "hawk", Queen Aggravain).
 Aggravain discovers that she cannot talk and the King can, so Dauntless and Winnifred are free to be married.
 The King forces the Queen to hop, skip, and jump around the room to everyone's amusement, and with this, she is forced to step down.

-Finally the real reason why Winnifred passed the test is revealed.
-After learning about the test, the King, Minstrel, and Jester stuffed the mattresses full of weapons, jousting equipment, and other sharp items.
+Finally the real reason why Winnifred passed the test is revealed: after learning about the test, the King, Minstrel, and Jester stuffed the mattresses full of weapons, jousting equipment, and other sharp items.
 All the items are removed by the Jester in the finale ("Finale").
-After the items are removed Winnifred still has trouble sleeping until Dauntless takes the pea out from under the mattress, when she then falls asleep almost immediately.
+After the items are removed, Winnifred still has trouble sleeping until Dauntless takes the pea out from under the mattresses; she then falls asleep almost immediately, proving that she was indeed a true princess.
 Everyone, in classic fairy-tale tradition, lives happily ever after.